What You Should Know About Magnesium & PCOS!

 What Type of Magnesium is Best For PCOS?

-Basically, magnesium aspartate, glycinate, citrate, lactate, and chloride forms are all readily digestable forms of magnesium.
+Basically, magnesium aspartate, glycinate, citrate, lactate, and chloride forms are all readily digestible forms of magnesium.
 The body easily absorbs these forms and puts them right to work fighting your PCOS symptoms.

 On the other hand, magnesium oxide and magnesium sulfate are not usually fully absorbed by the body.
 They can be.
 But if you’re trying to ensure you’re consuming the recommended daily amount of magnesium each and every day, we recommend going for the more reliable candidates above.